 HTMS Students will be able to understand hospitality and tourism management.

-- Graduates will be able to connect experiences in their profession and be able to translate knowledge of business and management into practice and in society.
+1b) Graduates will be able to reflective think on experiences in their coursework and profession and be able to translate knowledge of business and management into practice and in society

-HTMS Students will be able to give examples of and evaluate ethical situations and issues in order to make a good management decision.
+HTMS Students will be able to give examples of and evaluate ethical situations and issues in order to make good management decisions.

-- Graduates will demonstrate ethical decision making skills through analytical analysis of ethical issues and situations.
+2a) Graduates will demonstrate ethical decision-making skills through analytical analysis of ethical issues and situations.